Scott Hahn, Ph.D.

-Scott graduated from Grove City College in 1979 with his B.A. in Theology, Philosophy and Economics (magna cum laude).
-He graduated from Gordon-Conwell Theological Seminary in 1982 with his M.Div (summa cum laude).
-Scott received his Ph.D. in Theology from Marquette University in 1995 (summa cum laude, Phi Beta Kappa).
-He has ten years of youth and pastoral ministry experience in Protestant congregations in Pennsylvania, Ohio, Massachusetts, Kansas and Virginia (1975-85), and is a former Professor of Theology at the Dominion Theological Institute (Dominion, VA, now Chesapeake Theological Seminary).
-He was ordained in 1982 at Trinity Presbyterian Church (Fairfax VA).
+Dr. Hahn graduated from Grove City College in 1979 with his BA in Theology, Philosophy and Economics.
+He received his M.Div. from Gordon-Conwell Theological Seminary in 1982 and his Ph.D. in Theology from Marquette University in 1995.
+He was ordained in 1982 at Trinity Presbyterian Church (Fairfax, VA).
 He entered the Catholic Church at the Easter Vigil, 1986.

 Over the last three decades, Dr. Hahn has delivered thousands of popular talks and academic lectures, nationally and internationally, on a wide range of topics related to Scripture, Theology, and the Catholic faith.